Aatmaj9/ROS1-Arduino/README.md

 <details>
 <summary>Using Arduino IDE on Ubuntu 20.04 system </summary>

+### Installing Arduino IDE on your Ubuntu 20.04 -

+Download the Linux 64 bits version for Arduino 1.8.18 from here - https://www.arduino.cc/en/software/OldSoftwareReleases

+Follow the steps to install Arduino IDE here - https://docs.arduino.cc/software/ide-v1/tutorials/Linux/

-Install Arduino IDE on your Ubuntu 20.04 .
-After Installation a <sketchbook> directory will be formed where the Linux Arduino environment saves your sketches.
+After Installation a  directory will be formed where the Linux Arduino environment saves your sketches.
 Typically this is a directory called sketchbook or Arduino in your home directory. e.g cd ~/Arduino/libraries

-You have to generate the ros_lib library and save it in the Linux Arduino environment as  the jetson and the Arduino IDE should have the same ros_lib library.
+You have to generate the ros_lib library and save it in the Linux Arduino environment.

-You should have pre-installed ros noetic and rosserial_arduino package on your laptop.
+You should have pre-installed ros noetic and rosserial_arduino package on your Ubuntu 20.04 laptop.

 Generate the ros_lib folder -

 ```
-cd <sketchbook>/libraries
+cd Arduino/libraries
 rm -rf ros_lib
 rosrun rosserial_arduino make_libraries.py
 ```